hepix-virtualisation/vmcatcher/README.md

 and the ’subject’ of the issuing certificate combined are called ’credentials’, and will be globally unique.

-ndividuals on rare occasions will need more than one certificate, for this reason they are given a unique identifier under this system and allowed to have more than one set of credentials.
+individuals on rare occasions will need more than one certificate, for this reason they are given a unique identifier under this system and allowed to have more than one set of credentials.